artagmaz/arched/README.md

 # Authors
 Arina A. Tagmazian, Claudia Schwarz, Catharina Lange, Esa Pitkänen, Eero Vuoksimaa

-*Data used for training and evaluating the model were obtained from the Alzheimer’s Disease Neuroimaging Initiative (ADNI) database (adni.loni.usc.edu).
+Data used for training and evaluation the model were obtained from the Alzheimer’s Disease Neuroimaging Initiative (ADNI) database (adni.loni.usc.edu).

 Preprint of the manuscript with results is available on [BioRxiv](https://www.biorxiv.org/content/10.1101/2023.06.20.545686v2).